rhomobile/rhomobile-docs/eb/en/edge/guide/viewport.md

 Using the Viewport configuration setting in your app's config.xml, as well as in the HTML source of your app, you can configure the way your app will appear on a device based on either the device's width or a width you otherwise specify.
 We will go over a few of the less intuitive parts of the viewport configuration here.

 ## Enabling Viewport Modification
-This will enable you to use your stnadard viewport settings within the Symbol Technologies Webkit.
+This will enable you to use your standard viewport settings within the Symbol Technologies Webkit.
 For more information on the Viewport metatag see the [Mozilla Viewport Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).

 Firstly, to enable the viewport in Symbol Technologies WebKit on Windows Mobile / CE you need to specify the following configuration option: